 1. Listen to traffic pollution damages kid’s lungs and comprehend.

 2. Read the article “Traffic Pollution Damages Kid’s Lungs” answer the questions correctly.
+Standard:

 1.2.1 Converse and write to exchange information about themselves, various matters around them, situations, news and matters of interest to society, and communicate the information continuously and appropriately.